 The Minimum Viable Team

-The minimum team you need if you're serious about building something great: PM, designer, developer.
+The minimum team I'd hire if I were serious about building something great: PM, designer, developer.

 Over the many years building, I’ve noticed a consistent pattern in most early stage startups led by first-time founders: